aiidalab/aiidalab-qe/docs/source/installation/aiidalab/index.rst

          :color: primary
          :outline:

-         To run a local instance
+         To the guide

    .. grid-item-card:: Quantum Mobile Virtual Machine
       :text-align: left
       :shadow: md

-      We've prepared an instance of the Quantum Mobile virtual machine image pre-configured specifically for the Quantum ESPRESSO app.
-You may download the image here and run it with your favorite virtual machine software.
+      We've pre-configured a Quantum Mobile virtual machine image for AiiDAlab, with everything you need to run the Quantum ESPRESSO app.
+Download the image here and run it with your favorite virtual machine software.

       ++++